 Tufts sets students up for success.
 Working closely with both faculty members and the Career Center, Tufts students acquire internships and career opportunities in various sectors and locations.
 A tech hub, Boston is a progressive city known across the globe for its academic and professional opportunity.
 About 80% of Tufts engineering majors complete at least one internship, and 60% conduct research in their four years here.

 B.S. in Computer Science (SOE) or B.A./B.S. in Computer Science (A&S)

-Tufts provides computer science majors with a solid grounding in theoretical computer science and algorithmic knowledge, applied computer science, and software engineering skills enabling them to pursue professional careers in computing or software.
-Students also go on to graduate work in computer science and related disciplines.
-Students can major in Computer Science through the School of Engineering or the School of Arts & Sciences.
+Tufts provides two computer science majors emphasizing a solid grounding in theoretical computer science and algorithmic knowledge, applied computer science, and software engineering skills enabling them to pursue professional careers in computing or software.
+Students can also opt to go on to graduate work in computer science and related disciplines.
+Students can major in Computer Science through the School of Engineering or the School of Arts and Sciences.

 Minor in Computer Science

-The Department of Computer Science offers a minor in computer science for students in both the College of Liberal Arts and the School of Engineering.
-To ensure that you will be able to meet the requirements for the computer science minor, it is recommended that you contact the program advisor by the end of your junior year.
+The Department of Computer Science offers a minor in computer science for students in both the School of Arts and Sciences and the School of Engineering.